fox8bit/custom-aip-sample/README.md

-# Azure IP Test Application
+# Azure Information Protection Test Application
 This is a sample Console application using the IpcManagedAPI to encrypt a select document Using this Sample application you can encrypt text, Micrsoft Office, and Pdf documents To read the protected documents you need to use the Azure Information Protection application